micaylaban/FIN-321_Ban-Micayla/fin-321/stage2-spec-BAN.md

 ## 3. Assumptions & Constraints

-1. Rates/quotes:
-- Exchange rates are expressed as USD per EUR
+1. Exchange rates are expressed as USD per EUR.
-- Interest rates are annual, simple-compounded for money-market parity checks
+2. Interest rates are annual, simple-compounded for money-market parity checks.
-- F₀ is the 1-year outright forward EURUSD
+3. The forward rate provided represents a 1-year maturity.
-2. Cash flow timing: Single lump-sum collection exactly in 12 months (t = 1)
+4. Single lump-sum collection exactly in 12 months (t = 1).
-3. Premiums: Option premiums are paid upfront in USD
+5. Option premiums are paid upfront in USD.
-4. Credit/transaction costs: Excluded
-5. Taxes/accounting: Not modeled
-6. Liquidity: Sufficient market liquidity to execute at total value
+6. Transaction and credit costs are excluded from the analysis.
+7. No early exercise or counterparty default is assumed.
+8. All positions are held to maturity for consistency in comparison.
-7. Rounding: FX conversions and contract counts are rounded at the end, rather than after each step
+9. FX conversions and contract counts are rounded at the end, rather than after each step.
-8. Sensitivity grid: Tests different EURUSD rates at maturity around the current spot rate

 ---

 ## 4. Calculation Flow

-Describe the logic and sequencing of your analysis — as if briefing a junior analyst or AI model builder.
-Focus on **order of operations**, not formulas.

-Example flow:
+1. Forward Hedge
-1. Compute USD proceeds under the forward hedge.
+- Compute USD proceeds using the forward rate (F₀).
+- Treat this as the certainty benchmark.
+2. Money Market Hedge
-2. Recreate a synthetic forward using money market parity to validate rates.
+- Construct a synthetic forward using interest rate parity:
-3. Compute option hedge outcomes for both the EUR put and EUR call under varying spot outcomes \(S_T\).
-4. Compare USD results across hedges at the base case and across sensitivity scenarios.
-5. Summarize the trade-offs (certainty vs. optionality vs. cost).

-> *Your goal: anyone reading this section should know exactly how to implement your logic in Excel or code — without you explaining formulas.*
+-   Borrow or lend in EUR and USD at respective interest rates.
+-   Cross-validate proceeds against the forward hedge outcome.
+3. Options Hedge
+- Model two cases:
+-   EUR Put: provides downside protection for EUR depreciation.
+-   EUR Call: provides upside participation for EUR appreciation.
+- Deduct option premiums to obtain net USD proceeds under varying S_T.
+4. Sensitivity Analysis
+- Vary EURUSD spot rate at maturity (S_T).
+- Compare all three hedge outcomes (Forward, Money Market, Option).
+5. Summary Evaluation
+- Present comparative results in tables and a line chart.
+- Discuss trade-offs between certainty, optionality, and cost.

 ---